osmcode/osmium-contrib/node_density/README.md

 If you have QGIS 2.4 or newer you can drag the `example.qlr` file onto your QGIS window.
 The `out.tif` file should be opened with some sample settings.
+(Currently this only works if qgis was started from the same directory the `example.qlr` and `out.tif` files are in.)

-To improve rendering speed in QGIS add overview images by calling `node_density` with `--build-overviews`.
+To improve rendering speed in QGIS for large files add overview images by calling `node_density` with `--build-overviews`.

 ### With GDAL